anariver/anariver.github.io/about/index.md

 layout: page
 title: About Me
 tags:
   - about
 feature: ../assets/img/header.jpg
 ---

-Ana Ortez-Rivera is a proud Salvadoran-American born and raised in Washington D.C.
-She later moved to Maryland where she attended Eleanor Roosevelt High School and the University of Maryland - College Park.
-She graduated from UMD in May 2018 with a Bachelor's of Science in Social-Cultural Anthropology, certificate in Latin American Studies, and minor in International Development and Conflict Management.

-Ana's areas of interest include research with immigrants populations, development, education policy, community engagement, and digital design.

-She is passionate about fighting for immigrant and refugee rights and related issues.
-Ana dedicates her career to public service to make an impact in her community.

-Ana also enjoys long naps and her grandma's mashed potatoes.
+Ana Ortez-Rivera was born and raised in Washington D.C. and the proud daughter of Salvadorean immigrants.
+She is a 2018 graduate of the University of Maryland - College Park, where she studies Social-Cultural Anthropology, Latin American Studies, and International Development and Conflict Resolution.
+Her passion lies in education policy and therefore decided to work at the Next Step Public Charter School as a school counselor/advisor.
+In this role, Ana helped GED and ESL students navigate college and career options.
+She served low-income, minority, and immigrant students who faced barriers and extraordinary challenges in their educational journey.
+After facing local and state challenges that created barriers for her student’s educational attainment beyond the GED, Ana was motivated to earn her MPP.

+She loves taking long naps and finding free food on campus.

 <!-- ## Preview